Proxy, VPN & Malicious IP Detection API

 This option is the fastest.

-Use Dynamic Ban List and Dynamic Checks Only (Skip Some of the Bad IP Checks)
+flags=b - Use Dynamic Ban List and Dynamic Checks Only

 http://check.getipintel.net/check.php?ip=IPHere&contact=SomeEmailAddressHere&flags=b